vadash/gwent-daily-demo/README.md

 **for your own SAFETY please replace few cards and dont use it as is**

-## Future plans
-Working on new monster deck

 # Gwent settings <a name="settings"></a>

 options->general->camera move on turn end : OFF (helps bot to detect cards better)